mirkonz/smart-gamma/README.md

 ### Using Smart Gamma
 - **Default behavior:** Smart Gamma does nothing until the average scene luminance falls below the darkness threshold for at least the threshold duration, and it waits the same duration above the threshold before fading back out.
 When you manually adjust gamma/brightness/contrast/saturation in the filter UI, they still take effect only while the automatic `effect_strength` scalar is non-zero, so the preview stays faithful when the environment is bright.
-- **Slider guidance:**
-  - **Darkness threshold:** Lower values make the filter trigger only on very dark scenes; raise it to catch dim but not fully black footage.
+- **Slider guidance:** Lower the darkness threshold to reserve the boost for truly dark scenes or raise it to catch dim but not fully black footage.
+The threshold duration controls how patient the filter is before reacting in either direction.
+Fade-in/out envelopes (up to 20 s) shape how cinematic the transition feels, while Gamma/Brightness/Contrast/Saturation tune the correction strength applied while active.
-  - **Threshold duration:** This is how long the scene must remain below the threshold before the filter starts fading in and how long it must stay above before fading out; setting it near 0 makes Smart Gamma responsive, while 20,000 ms (20 s) makes it very patient.
-  - **Fade in / Fade out:** These up-to-20 s envelopes control how smooth the transition is.
-Keep fade-in short to react quickly or long to avoid popping, fade-out longer if you want the correction to linger.
-  - **Gamma / Brightness / Contrast / Saturation:** Tune these only for the boosted state; the values blend from zero as `effect_strength` ramps from 0 → 1.
-High increases can quickly wash out highlights.

 ## How It Works
 1. **Luminance probe:** Each frame the filter downsamples the source texture to 32×32 on the GPU, stages that tiny texture once, and computes the Rec.709 luminance average.
 An exponential moving average (α = 0.18) keeps the signal stable.